-Here are some tips to help reduce ATM skimming incidents:
+Here are six steps to help reduce ATM skimming incidents:

 - Be wary of anything about the ATM machine that looks out of the ordinary, such as odd-looking equipment or wires attached to the device.

-- Look for a "no tampering" sign.
-Crooks often place these to stop anyone curious about a new piece of equipment.
+- Look for a “no tampering” sign.
+Crooks often place these to stop anyone from being curious about a new piece of equipment.